RINEARN/exevalator/README.md

 - Rust is registered trademarks of Mozilla Foundation and/or its affiliates.

-- Microsoft Windows, C#, and Visual Studio are either a registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+- Microsoft Windows, C#, Visual Basic, .NET, and Visual Studio are either a registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

 - Linux is a trademark of linus torvalds in the United States and/or other countries.